 I can't find any definitive proof that "Antonga" was his name, period.
 Meanwhile, the search continues, and we will give you updates as they occur.

 February 29, 1849, marks the first of six massacres of the Timpanogos at the hands of Mormon colonists.
-Young Black Hawk was taken captive as his family was murdered at Battle Creek.
+Young Black Hawk was taken captive as his family was murdered at Battle Creek Canyon.
 Little Chief was wet with tears, and his horse wet with sweat.
 A year later, on February 9, 1850, a second massacre occurred at Fort Utah when 70 Timpanogos were killed, and their bodies decapitated.
 The decapitated heads were then sent to Washington and sold for scientific examination.

 Please, let's take a moment and remember this tragic event in American history and honor the Timpanogos Tribe, whose only crime was they were "Indian."